kelseyroy/http_server/README.md

 ## Setup
 1. [Clone the repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) to your local computer.
 2. Use your terminal to navigate into your new http_server folder and install project dependencies by running `mix compile`.
 3. You may notice that the `test/http_server_spec` submodule exists, but has no files.
-Call `git submodule init` and `git submodule update` from within the http_server folder to initialize your local git modules configuration file and fetch all data from the [http_server_spec](https://github.com/8thlight/http_server_spec) project.
+Use your terminal to navigate into the `test/http_server_spec` folder and call `git submodule init` and `git submodule update` to initialize your local git modules configuration file and fetch all data from the [http_server_spec](https://github.com/8thlight/http_server_spec) project.
 4. To start the Echo Server, call `mix start` from within the http_server folder.
 5. To connect to the Server as a client, [install telnet](https://formulae.brew.sh/formula/telnet) and call `telnet 127.0.0.1 4040` in a local terminal.